lukechatton/mc-redirect/README.md

 # mc-redirect
-Redirect players who use your server IP in a web browser instead of in Minecraft.
+Are you worried that some players may think your server IP is a website?
+For example, many players may think "mchost.co" is a website, when in reality its a minecraft server IP.
+Install `mc-redirect` on the same machine as your minecraft server to help out those players.

 ### Try it out!
 Visit http://mc.stormnet.io/ to view the latest version.